How to Fix a Toilet that Bubbles/Gurgles When Flushed

 3. Check and Unclog the Vent Stack

-You never know how important a vent is until it get clogged and sewer gases are backing up in your kitchen sink drain, bathtub drain or a toilet that bubbles when flushed.
-Your entire house will be smelling like a sewer.
+You never know how important a vent is until it gets clogged and sewer gases back up in your kitchen sink drain, bathtub drain, or toilet that bubbles when flushed.
+Your entire house will smell like a sewer.

-When your toilet vent stack is clogged, sewer gases get trapped inside the vent stuck resulting in building up of negative air pressure.
-When the pressure is more than the toilet bowl water barrier can contain, it starts escaping through the water in form of bubbles and hence the gurgling.
+When your toilet vent stack is clogged, sewer gases get trapped inside the vent stuck, resulting in the building up of negative air pressure.
+When the pressure is more than the toilet bowl water barrier can contain, it starts escaping through the water in the form of bubbles, hence the gurgling.

 To unclog a blocked vent stack, climb up to the top of the roof of your house with a garden hose using a ladder.
-Check if you can see the clog from the top, or if you can reach it with your hand.
-Sometimes it is a bird’s nest, dry leaves or trapped dead rodents/birds.
+Check if you can see the clog from the top or reach it with your hand.
+Sometimes it is a bird’s nest, dry leaves, or trapped dead rodents/birds.

 While climbing to the roof, have someone hold the ladder down for you to avoid slipping.